robseb/Django2FPGAdemo/README.md

   #
   def detail(request):
       try:
-          accSensor = AccSensorReading.objects.all()     # Read the latest sensor object
+          # Read the latest sensor object
+          accSensor = AccSensorReading.objects.all()
       except AccSensorReading.DoesNotExist:
-          raise Http404("accelerometer does not exist")  # In case of an Error display a Error 404 Screeen
+          # In case of an Error display a Error 404 Screeen
+          raise Http404("Accelerometer data does not exist")

-      # Show the template file "template.html" with the current object
+      # Show the template file "AccDisplayTemplate.html" with the current object
-      return render(request,'AccSensor/template.html', {'obj':accSensor})
+      return render(request,'AccSensor/AccDisplayTemplate.html', {'obj':accSensor})

   ````
+  * The *render*-functions uses the "*AccDisplayTemplate.html*" HTML file to build the canvas of the web interface
+  * Django looks only for this kind of template file in this folder structure: *<App>/templates/<App>/
+  * That meens here, that this file must be located at here:
+    ````txt
+    DjangoSensor/AccSensor/templates/AccSensor/AccDisplayTemplate.html
+    ````
+    * Creat the file with all folders with *Visual Studio Code Insider*